Planetary health diet: Definition, composition

 The PHD is largely a plant-based diet consisting of vegetables, fruits, whole grains, legumes, nuts, and unsaturated oils (olive, soybean, canola, sunflower, and peanut oil).
-It optionally includes moderate amounts of Fish as food and shellfish, poultry, dairy products, and eggs as foods.
+It optionally includes moderate amounts of fish and shellfish, poultry, dairy products, and eggs.

 Red meat (beef, lamb, and pork) can be included in small quantities, which is why it is called flexitarian.
 Processed meat, highly processed foods, added sugars, refined grains, and starchy vegetables such as potatoes are minimized.

 Globally, the report calls for a more than 50% reduction in "unhealthy foods, such as red meat and sugar."
 Red meat is associated with higher risk of cardiovascular disease, diabetes, and some cancers.
 Global adoption of the diet would entail more than doubling the global consumption of nuts, fruits, vegetables, and legumes.

 A 2020 comparison study found agreements between the planetary diet and the 2015-2020 Dietary Guidelines for Americans.
 The differences are in the recommended amounts of fruit, nuts, red meat, seeds, starchy vegetables and whole grains.

 As of 2023 several studies have proposed variations of the PHD that are adapted to different cultures and regions.
 For instance, a variation of the PHD has been created for Denmark and a different one for Italy.
 In 2024, lower-calorie versions of the diet have also been created for those who are trying to lose weight.